-The VT-12 is designed for installation in a standard 19 inch rack.
+The VT-2 is designed for installation in a standard 19 inch rack.
 It requires 5.25 inches of vertical space, but additional spacing between it and adjacent equipment is recommended for adequate cooling.
-Ideally, a ventilated panel at least 1 rack unit high (1.25 inches) should be installed above and below the VT-12 (and around any other heat producing equipment for that matter).
+Ideally, a ventilated panel at least 1 rack unit high (1.25 inches) should be installed above and below the VT-2 (and around any other heat producing equipment for that matter).
 Be sure the bottom vent slots are not blocked.
-It is essential that air can flow into the bottom and out of the top of the VT-12.
+It is essential that air can flow into the bottom and out of the top of the VT-2.
 Equipment that runs cool can last for a very long time.
-A 1RU vented panel, the D.W.
-Fearn VRP painted in the same red as our products is available.